top of page

 Family Tree Coloring Strategies

-There are a variety of methods people use for coloring their family tree.
+People use various methods to color their family trees.
 Here are a few that I've discovered.

 • Ancestral Lines: This method is similar to Mary Hill's file folder coloring strategy.